 Make ground rules, like no competing, no comparing and no complaining.
 And reward milestones, like your son’s first 5k or your daughter finally making it 50 laps in the pool, with hugs.

 I hope I have answered all your questions about, “Why should kids work out?”
+There are just so many benefits of physical activity.
 I also hope you find these tips for how to get kids to exercise really useful.
 These fun kids fitness activities and kids fitness games should get kids more interested in being active and learning that activity can be fun.
 What are your favorite new, fun exercise ideas and do you have any you want to share?